-Here’s a look at what you need to know about smallpox, a contagious and sometimes fatal infectious disease.
-The most severe and most common form of smallpox is known as variola major, which has four variants.
+Here’s a look at smallpox, a contagious and sometimes fatal infectious disease.
+The most severe and most common form of the smallpox virus is known as variola major.

-The incubation period is about 12 days (ranges from 7 to 17 days) following exposure.
+The incubation period averages about 10 to 14 days (but can range from seven to 19 days) following exposure.
 Subjects are not contagious at this time.

-Initial symptoms include high fever, fatigue, and head and back aches.
-A characteristic rash, most prominent on the face, arms, and legs, follows in 2-3 days.
+Initial symptoms include high fever, fatigue and head and back aches.
+A characteristic rash that is prominent on the face, arms and legs follows in two to three days.
 The rash starts with flat red lesions that evolve at the same rate.
 Lesions become pus-filled and begin to crust early in the second week.
-Scabs develop and then separate and fall off after about 3-4 weeks.
+Scabs develop and then separate and fall off after about three to four weeks.

 The majority of patients with smallpox recover, but death occurs in up to 30% of cases.

-1950s - Worldwide, 15 million cases of smallpox are reported each year in the decade; the highly contagious disease kills more than 500 million people worldwide during the last century.
+1950s - Worldwide, 15 million cases of smallpox are reported each year.

 1977 - The last naturally occurring case of smallpox in the world occurs in Somalia.

-Smallpox Vaccine: In people exposed to smallpox, the vaccine can lessen the severity of or even prevent illness if given within 3-4 days after exposure.
+In people exposed to smallpox, the vaccine can lessen the severity of or prevent illness when given within three to four days after exposure.

 Exposure to the vaccinia pathogen in the vaccine can cause severe complications in rare cases.
-The people most at risk are those with compromised immune systems, like those with HIV or people undergoing cancer treatment.
-Also at risk are people with certain skin conditions who may be more sensitive to the virus in the vaccine.
+The people most at risk are those with compromised immune systems and people with certain skin conditions who may be more sensitive to the virus in the vaccine.

 Most Americans under 40 have not been vaccinated.
 The last smallpox case in the United States was in 1949, and routine vaccination stopped in 1972.
-Some medical and military personal are still vaccinated.
+Some medical and military personnel are still vaccinated.